 If you think you have PMDD or you are currently suffering from it, it might be beneficial to confide in someone you trust such as your partner, mother or best friend, so they can understand your condition and give support and understanding you need.

 Tell your trusted loved ones about your PMDD so you can get their support

 Remember That You’re Not Alone

 You can connect with other women suffering from PMDD by joining support groups online or in your community so as to learn more about this condition and not feel like you are completely alone.

 It is also highly recommended that you seek help from a healthcare professional so you can get properly diagnosed, start a course of treatment and hopefully no longer have to suffer each and every month.

-It can also make you question your ability to be a good parent when it causes your level of patience to drop drastically while your irritability sky rockets; and it certainly takes a toll on your emotional and physical health as there is an alarming number of symptoms that go along with this rare disorder.
+In some cases, PMDD makes you question your ability to be a good parent when it causes your level of patience to drop drastically while your irritability skyrockets; and it certainly takes a toll on your emotional and physical health as there is an alarming number of symptoms that go along with this rare disorder.

 But you shouldn’t feel ashamed about having this medical condition, nor should you let it define who you are.
 It is important that you learn more about PMDD and get the help that you need so you can finally get your life back!

 Here at theAsianparent Singapore, it’s important for us to give information that is correct, significant, and timely.
 But this doesn’t serve as an alternative for medical advice or medical treatment. theAsianparent Singapore is not responsible for those that would choose to drink medicines based on information from our website.
 If you have any doubts, we recommend consulting your doctor for clearer information.